NYPD: Man with pipe fatally shot by officers who thought he had gun

 The man, identified as Saheed Vassell, was taken in critical condition to Kings County Hospital, where he died.

-"The cops came and they see my uncle and they shot him seven times, seven times!," said Vassell's niece, Kyla Grant.
+"The cops came and they see my uncle and they shot him seven times, seven times!," Vassell's niece, Kyla Grant, said.

 A police officer suffered minor injuries.